 Optimizing your website experience to reduce ecommerce returns

-When we’re working with a client that’s struggling with a high rate of return, we often recommend they implement a combination of tactics to help rectify the problem.
+When we’re working with a brand that’s struggling with a high rate of return, we often recommend they implement a combination of tactics to help rectify the problem.
 The following seven recommendations are what we’ve found to be most effective at reducing returns.

 1. Implement a liberal return policy: